 Bettina Kuperman: The BLAST Pro Series will take place in some of the world’s most iconic cities around the world and Istanbul was very high on the list for the BLAST Pro Series owners.
 The young population and the massive interest in esports and gaming were also decisive factors.

-Hubogi: Will the Blast Pro Series continue to take place in Turkey or is it going to be a one-time a event?
-Do you intend to organise other events?
+Hubogi: Will the Blast Pro Series continue to take place in Turkey or is it going to be a one-time event?
+Do you intend to organize other events?

 Bettina Kuperman: This is just the beginning.
 We are planning to bring the BLAST Pro Series to Istanbul for at least 3 years and we are working on many exciting new projects.